v12technology/fluxtion/docs/sections/mark-event-handling/functional_event_processing.md

 # Functional DSL event stream processing
 {: .no_toc }

-This section documents the runtime event processing callback api and behaviour using functional programming.
+This section documents the runtime event processing described by functional programming.

 The Fluxtion compiler supports functional construction of event processing logic, this allows developers to bind functions into the processor without having to construct classes marked with Fluxtion annotations.
 The goal of using the